Comparison Guide

 Ordering guidance

 Choose based on restaurant format as much as dish name.
 A specialist restaurant, dim sum hall, barbecue window, regional noodle shop, and American Chinese takeout counter may use familiar words differently.
+Both belong to the larger family of Asian noodles made from non-wheat starches, and rice-flour noodles are often softened before stir-frying or adding to soups, which is why their texture can change so quickly if they are overcooked.

 Dietary signals